heri16/docker-hiawatha/README.md

         Match /(.*) Rewrite /index.php?q=$1
     }

-### Example bindings.conf:
+### Example bindings.conf (Activate HTTPS with default self-signed cert):

     MinTLSversion = 1.2
+    DHsize = 4096
     Binding {
         Port = 443
+        # For convenience, /etc/hiawatha/tls/selfcertwithkey.pem is generated locally
+        # by run.sh when the docker container is first started.
-        TLScertFile = ssl/hiawatha.pem
+        TLScertFile = tls/selfcertwithkey.pem
         MaxRequestSize = 2048
-        TimeForRequest = 30
+        TimeForRequest = 5, 30
     }

-The above .conf include files ensure your hiawatha image will upgrade seamlessly when new versions of hiawatha is release.
+Use the above .conf files to ensure that your hiawatha image will upgrade seamlessly (when new versions of hiawatha is released).
 Some basic configuration changes have also been made to *hiawatha.conf* to enhance security.

-However, you can fully override /etc/hiawatha/hiawatha.conf if required:
+However, you may also fully override /etc/hiawatha/hiawatha.conf if required:

     docker run -v ./hiawatha.conf:/etc/hiawatha/hiawatha.conf